Fixel-Institute/BRAVO/docs/usage.rst

   :target: images/Login.png
   :width: 400

+If you enable "Remember me" option, the token requested from the server will have no expiration date and require user to manually log out from the account when they are done.
+This should only be used in local server.

 Patient Table
 ---------------------------------------------

 Patient Table is the first interface available to the user once logged in.
 A typical patient table containing more than 200 patients is shown below.

 The clinician view will display patient's name, diagnosis, device name (and type of neurostimulator), and last accessed session file for each patient.
 A search bar is available to user (top right of the table).